 Before the start of each budget year, the municipal councils in Stockholm and Tranås decide the size of the burial fee that the inhabitants in these municipalities will pay.
 With the help of proposals from the burial authorities of the Church, a government authority called Kammarkollegiet sets the burial fee that is payable in the rest of Sweden.
-The contribution rate of the fee is the same for all people registered in the population register, regardless with of whether they are members of the Church of Sweden or not.
+The scale of fees is the same for everyone, regardless or whether they are members of the Church of Sweden or not.